vinaybommana/show_me_the_word/vocabulary_words.md

 * stridency - having the timbre of a loud high-pitched sound
 * refoulment - Non redition of a person to an area where they would face mistreatment
 * peremptory - absolutely certain.
+* Divest - strip; deprive document provide written evidence
+* dissonance - discord; opposite of harmony
+* dirge - lament with music
+* ambivalence - the state of having contradictory emotional attitude
+* abet - assist or encourage usually in some wrongdoing.
+* ablution - the ritual of washing priest's hands or of sacred vessels
+* acumen - shrewdness shown by keen insight
+* adage - a condensed but memorable saying embodying an important fact
+* ameliorate - improve
+* anachronism - something or someone misplaced in time